top of page

 Life Cycle Analysis of Actifine®

 Actifine® is largely a circular source of natural rubber and carbon black for tyre and technical rubber compounds.
 It also replaces a host of other fossil-based rubber compounding ingredients used in tyre manufacturing.
-Actifine® production combines various micronization steps and a patented chemical activation process to convert the fine rubber powder into a surface-reactive, high-performance additive.
+Actifine® production combines various micronisation steps and a patented chemical activation process to convert the fine rubber powder into a surface-reactive, high-performance additive.

 In the current situation, tyre waste is largely incinerated, irrespective of whether it is, for example, temporarily repurposed into artificial sports fields or children's playgrounds.
 When reusing the rubber as a raw material to produce new tyres (the Actifine® case), the rubber is no longer incinerated, resulting in a circular process that can be repeated over and over.